pulumi/docs/install/index.md

 ## Mac and Linux easy install

-Run the following command to install the latest version of Pulumi.
+Run the following command to install the latest version of Pulumi:

 ```bash
 curl -fsSL https://get.pulumi.com | sh
 ```

 After running this command, Pulumi is installed, and you can move on to [Configure Pulumi for AWS](./aws.html).

 To install Pulumi manually, follow the steps below for your platform.

-## Pulumi SDK
+## Pulumi SDK installation

 <div class="card-table">
     <div class="mdl-card mdl-shadow--2dp">